Magnus Samuelsson: In training

+Inch Dumbbell one hand (thumbless grip) lift – with a diameter handle (first person to do it)Contest history

 Media

 Magnus Samuelsson was offered a role in the film Gladiator, but declined.
 One of the reasons he declined was that he believed the film was going to be a B movie.
 The agent who had phoned him to offer the role had told him that he would "fight with swords and so", and also named a couple of actors in the cast, which Magnus Samuelsson did not recognize.

 In 2009 Samuelsson won the Swedish version of the television series Dancing with the Stars, beating songwriter Laila Bagge in the final.

 Samuelsson plays Gunnar Nyberg, a detective in the 2011 Swedish crime thriller series Arne Dahl.
 It has also been aired in Germany and UK.
 The series are now available on Amazon Prime.

 Samuelsson plays Clapa in the BBC's The Last Kingdom.
 A hulking Danish warrior, Clapa becomes one of the main protagonist Uhtred's best fighters, but his savagery in battle belies a warm heart and loyalty to his comrades that holds no bounds.

 Personal life

 Samuelsson lives in Tidersrum in Östergötland.
 He and his brother, Torbjörn, are both full-time farmers.
 Throughout his career, he has been supported at every competition by his wife Kristin, a former two-time winner of Sweden's strongest woman.
 They have one son, David, and one daughter, Sara.

-Samuelsson is also an automobile racing enthusiast.
+Samuelsson is also a Muscle car lover and an automobile racing enthusiast.
 In 2010 he competed in Rally Sweden, part of the World Rally Championship, finishing in 35th position out of 55.